no-code-comments/SJTU-UMJI-Course-Files/VC210 Chemistry/README.md

 You’d better get the textbook for this course. *Chemical Principles* written by Peter Atkins.

 The textbook is now uploaded in **Reference** folder.
-Due to the limitiation of Github, it is distributed into three files.
+Due to the limitation of Github, it is distributed into three files.
 You should download all of them and extract the file ends with ".zip".

 ## Description